 Character development is essential for creating meaningful and engaging dance performances.
 Dancers are encouraged to develop characters or stories to justify their movements with purpose.
 Acting skills are necessary for effectively embodying characters, as they enable the conveyance of emotions and narratives to the audience.

-Fully embodying characters using movement, facial expressions, and emotional nuance increases the performance’s emotional impact and memorability.
-Improvisation exercises can also help dancers effectively explore different emotional responses and character portrayals.
+Fully embodying characters through movement, facial expressions, and emotional nuance enhances the performance’s emotional impact and memorability.
+Additionally, improvisation exercises can help dancers effectively explore a range of emotional responses and character portrayals, thereby deepening their understanding of the material.

 Audience Engagement